 - There is no fixed tenure for running SIP.
-Even if you select a SIP tenure, if you wish you can stop it in between or you could continue it even after the tenure ends by placing a request with respective mutual fund company.
+Even if you choose a SIP tenure, you can stop it at any time or continue it even after it expires by contacting the mutual fund company.
 You can also do a perpetual SIP.

 - SIP amount can be increased or decreased.

-- Systematic Investment Plan is a method of investment in Mutual fund and hence its risk profile is equivalent to the type of asset you invest in.
+- A SIP is a method of investing in mutual funds, so its risk profile is the same as the asset you invest in.

 why to invest in sip?